Martichou/rquickshare/README.md

 	- Mime type: `*/*`

 _Note: there's a current WIP to add a BLE advertisment in RQuickShare to overcome this._
+_Note2: Samsung did something shady with Quick Share, so the above workaround may not work.
+Unfortunately, there's no alternative at the moment.
+Sorry._

 ### Once I close the app, it won't reopen